ickb/proposal/README.md

 - big depositors, those with a capital more than hundred times the standard deposit size.
 These users would need to spend a lot of time manually choosing the timing for each standard deposit;
 - small depositors, those with a capital smaller than the standard deposit size.
 These users would need to rely on secondary markets.

-On side we have defined a Protocol essentially by excluding ideas not compatible with NervosDAO substrate, on the other we have these very legit user needs.
+On one side we have defined a Protocol essentially by excluding ideas not compatible with NervosDAO substrate, on the other we have these very legit user needs.

 The Periphery Layer addresses these user needs, making the the Protocol handy to use irrespective of user capital size and location.

 ### Periphery Layer's Technology

-We need to find a technology that can interface variable user needs on L1 & L2 to the Protocol Internal layers on L1, but actually in the wild already exists a more general solution to this problem, we are essentially approaching a CKB / CKB++ market.
+We need to find a technology that can interface, abstract and adequately prioritize variable user needs on L1 & L2 to the Protocol Internal layers on L1, but actually in the wild already exists a more general solution to this problem, we are essentially approaching a CKB / CKB++ market.

 Any kind of technology that enables market price discovery could theoretically work.
 This is because we can develop an off-chain bot that every time the CKB / CKB++ price is unbalanced, it arbitrages the price difference between the CKB / CKB++ market and the Protocol, balancing it back again.